 THANK YOU!
 After seeing the Rheumatologist, finding I have osteoarthritis, bulging disks… well okay but what’s with the disabling pain and fatigue?
 When I first saw the pain clinic in 2014, the Dr. there surprised my with a Fibromyalgia diagnosis that the year previous the last DR and Rheumatologist had both noted was possible in my file!

 In the beginning, we tried basic muscle relaxers, anti inflammatory’s, and low dose morphine.
 Along with pool therapy, and yoga.
 While the pool therapy and yoga helped, I still needed meds every day.
 I still do.
-However due to my high metabolism we have found that my body builds up a tolerance, so we have to swap out meds every 6 to 9 months to maintain effectiveness.
+However due to my high metabolism, we have found that my body builds up a tolerance, so we have to swap out meds every 6 to 9 months to maintain effectiveness.

 Now, believing that becoming your own best advocate, and not relying just on Medical professionals, I started, and continue to look for new research and studies into fibromyalgia and treatments that work for others.
-The Vital Plan by Dr William Rwals worked well for me for a while, but not working I found it cost prohibitive.
+The Vital Plan by Dr William Rwals worked well for me for a while, but not working I found it cost-prohibitive.
 Also diet and lifestyle, it where I have found the most improvement with my fibro.
-Currently I am on a paleo/ketogenic style diet.
+Currently, I am on a paleo/ketogenic style diet.
 It is an inti inflammatory style of eating that helps with the over inflammation of muscles and joints.

 For the lifestyle, I believe and do my best to achieve what I call my 2x daily 15 min a day habit.
 That is 15 minutes 2x daily of some sort of focused physical activity.
-Depending on how my pain is on a given day that could be a gentile walk and doing the laundry, or just a gentile walk.
+Depending on how my pain is on a given day that could be a gentile walk and doing the laundry, or just a gentle walk.
 Some days it is 1 hr outside working in my yard, or focused house clean up.
-Either way 15 minutes of making yourself move, from Yoga and exercise, to just doing basic house chores helps keep my body limbered up, and my fibro fog a little less.
+Either way, 15 minutes of making yourself move, from Yoga and exercise to just doing basic house chores helps keep my body limbered up, and my fibro fog a little less.

-So with that said, there are many who say CBD oils, or pure Marijuana helps.
+So with that said, there are many who say CBD oils or pure Marijuana helps.
 Being a patient with the VA where they are still under federal regulations, I have not been able to try this for myself.
 I hope that will soon change.